spatialthoughts/qgis-tutorials/source/docs/performing_spatial_queries.rst

 .. image:: /static/performing_spatial_queries/images/24.png
    :align: center

 25. Zoom-in to any area and compare the results.
-You will notice that only the features that intersect with river buffers.
+You will notice that the new layer contains only the features that intersect with river buffers.

 .. image:: /static/performing_spatial_queries/images/25.png
    :align: center